kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Wrestling</summary>
-    You are familiar with competitive wrestling and have Expertise with such activities, which would include grappling or escaping a grapple This applies only to humanoid targets.
+    You are familiar with competitive wrestling and have <b>Expertise</b> with such activities, which would include grappling or escaping a grapple This applies only to humanoid targets.
 You can use your action to try to pin a creature grappled by you.
 To do so, make another Strength (Wrestling) check.
 If you succeed, you and the creature are both restrained until the grapple ends.
     <details>
-      <summary>Beast Wrestler (trait)</summary>
+      <summary>Beast Wrestler (<b>trait</b>)</summary>
       You can wrestle any creatures, not just humanoids.
 In addition creatures that are one size larger than you don’t automatically succeed on checks to escape your grapple.
     </details>
     <details>
-      <summary>Wrestling II (trait)</summary>
+      <summary>Wrestling II (<b>trait</b>)</summary>
       For purposes of grappling, your size counts as one higher.
     </details>
   </details>